digitalcredentials/sign-and-verify/README.md

 7. Select the *api* scope
 8. Click the *Create personal access token* button
 9. Copy the generated token
-10. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify`
+10. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify` and use it as an authorization bearer token in issuance and revocation requests

 \*NOTE: `CRED_STATUS_REPO_NAME`, the designated credential status repo, and `CRED_STATUS_META_REPO_NAME`, the designated credential status metadata repo, will automatically be generated after running `npm run start` or `yarn start`, per the instructions below.